joaogerd/simpleWorkflow/README.md

 ## Overview

-Task Scheduler is designed to simplify the process of automating tasks in a scheduled and organized manner.
+simpleWorkflow is designed to simplify the process of automating tasks in a scheduled and organized manner.
 It reads task configurations from a YAML file, checks the scheduled time, and executes tasks accordingly.
 You can set up dependencies between tasks, receive email notifications upon completion, and track task execution status.

 ## Features